Giannoudis/RestApiVisibility/README.md

 # REST API Visibility Control

-Tools wie Swagger sind bei der Dokumentation von REST APIs weit verbreitet.
-Die REST Endpunkte mittels Controller gruppiert und können einen Namen (OperationId) besitzen.
+Tools such a Swagger are widely used to document REST APIs.
+REST endpoints are grouped by controller and may have a name (OperationId).
-Im UI werden im Normalfall alle REST Endpunkte angezeigt, was nicht immer erwünscht ist
+The UI typically shows all REST endpoints, which is not always desirable.
-- Ausblenden von Endpunkten welche nicht über das UI gesteuert werden können
+- Hide endpoints that cannot be controlled from the UI.
-- Ein oder Ausblenden von Endpunkten zum Anwendungskontext wie z.B.
-Audits, oder Experience-/Integration-Level
+- Show or hide endpoints based on application context, such as audits or experience/integration levels.
-- Reduzieren von Endpunkten in der Entwicklung als Startoptimierung und UI Reduizierung
+- Reduce endpoints in development for startup optimization and UI reduction.

- Der folgende Lösungsansatz zeigt auf, wie konfigurationsbasierend REST Endpunkte ein- oder ausgeblendet werden.
+ The following solution approach shows how to show or hide REST endpoints based on configuration.

- > 👉 Das Verbergen eines Endpunktes wirkt sich nicht auf dessen Verfügbarkeit aus, REST Clients könen diesen uneingeschränkt nutzen.
+ > 👉 Hiding an endpoint does not affect its availability; REST clients can still use it without restriction.

-### Filterkonfiguration
+### Filter Configuration
-Die Sichtbarkeit von Endpunkten wird in Konfigurationsdatei der Applikation bestimmt, wo die sichtbaren und/oder unsichtbarn Filter gesetzt werden.
-Folgende Varianten sind möglich:
+Endpoint visibility is defined in the `appsettings.json` application configuration file, where visible and/or invisible filters are set.
+The following options are available:
-- Filter nach sichtbaren Endpunkten
+- Filter on visible endpoints
-- Filter nach unsichtbaren Endpunkten
+- Filter on invisible endpoints
-- Kombinierter Filer der sichtbaren Endpunkte mit einer Untermenge von den unsichtbaren Endpunkten
+- Combined filter of visible endpoints with a subset of invisible endpoints.

-Der Endpunktilter ist ein Ausdruck mit dem Format `ControllerMask[.OperationMask]` und untersützt die Masken `?` und `*`.
+The endpoint filter is an expression in `ControllerMask[.OperationMask]` format and supports `?` and `*` masks.

-Beispiele von Filterausdrücken:
+Examples of filter expressions:
-- `WeatherForecast` - alle Endpunkte vom `WeatherForecast` Controller
+- `WeatherForecast` - all endpoints of the `WeatherForecast` controller
-- `*Audit` - alle Endpunkte vom Controllern deren Namen mit `Audit` endet
+- `*Audit` - all endpoints of the controller whose name ends with `Audit`
-- `WeatherForecast.Get*` - alle Endpunkte vom `WeatherForecast` Controller deren Operationsnamen mit `Get*` beginnt
+- `WeatherForecast.Get*` - all endpoints of the WeatherForecast controller whose operation name begins with `Get`.
-- `*.Get*` - alle Endpunkte deren Operationsnamen mit `Get*` beginnt
+- `*.Get*` - all endpoints whose operation name begins with `Get`.

-Daraus ergibt sich folgende Verwendungsmatrix:
+This results in the following usage matrix:

 | Mode     | Visible | Hidden | Example |
 |:---|:---:|:---:|:---|